 The Shekhawati region of Rajasthan is popularly known as an open air museum.
 Surajgarh is at the heart of it and boasts of many havelis.
 Walking and camel cart tours are organized to the havelis.
 In the evening, visit the old mansions around the fort and walk the quaint bazaar of this hamlet.
 Your "guide" is not really a guide at all, but more like a local person with knowledge of broken English but with endearing personality who will show you around once-grand mansions that have become home to many families.

 Day Two: The Mansions of Nawalgarh

-Later, drive on to either Jaipur or Delhi according to the itinerary we have planned for you.
+Later, continue onward according to the itinerary we have planned for you.